Back

 Cyclosporine :

-the combination of cyclosporine and ibuprofen.
+the combination of cyclosporine with ibuprofen.

 Tacrolimus :